 Related: 3 Reasons to Visit Canada in 2017

 Quebec = Adventure.
 You can do ALL THE THINGS here.
 Skiing, biking, hiking, kayaking, canoeing, food and drink tasting, festivals, museums, fishing, cruising, rafting, climbing, ziplining… here are some specific ideas:

 Attracting more than 1 million festival-goers each year, the Festival d’été de Québec is THE place to be for some of the biggest headliners in music.
 It celebrated its 50th year in 2017, and I got to attend for 3 nights.
 I saw Gorillaz, Metallica, and Muse, but it’s not just one main stage.
 There are at least 10 stages and hundreds of performances throughout the festival.
 The best part is that you can buy one entry bracelet that gets you into any show, it is transferrable, and it’s less than $100 CAD.
 It happens every July!

 Quebec is a front-runner in the via ferrata scene in North America.
 I’ve personally done two different via ferratas in Quebec, but there are thirteen routes to choose from!
 (And counting).
 I highly recommend Palissades de Charlevoix via ferrata, which includes a suspension bridge and rappel that will certainly get your blood pumping.
 Listen to my podcast about it!

 If you can’t make it to Charlevoix, try one of the routes at Montmorency Falls, which is just outside of Quebec City.

-There is hiking, camping, fishing, canoeing, cruising, kayaking, and more available at this park and in the park next door Parc National des Grands Jardins.
+There you can hike, camp, fish, canoe, cruise, kayak, and more at this park and in the park next door Parc National des Grands Jardins.